-OFFICE OF INTERNATIONAL PROGRAMS AND INTERNATIONAL CAMPUS ASSOCIATIONS both undergraduate and graduate students.
-The office assists in the reception and orientation of international students, scholars and faculty, integration into the university and community, interpretation of immigration regulations and laws, and other individual problems that may arise.
+The Office of International Programs (OIP) is responsible for the general welfare of international students at UMaine - from admission through graduation and post-graduation authorized work experience.
+OIP provides support services, consultation and liaising with other UMaine departments for both undergraduate and graduate students.
+The office assists in the reception and orientation of international students, scholars and faculty, integration into the university and community, interpretation of immigration regulations and laws, and responding to other individual needs that may arise.
 Important services offered by OIP include pre-arrival assistance, arrival assistance, general advising and immigration advising.